European Union Military Committee

 The Military Committee of the European Union (EUMC) is the body of the European Union's (EU) Common Security and Defence Policy that is composed of member states' Chiefs of Defence (CHOD).
 These national CHODs are regularly represented in the EUMC in Brussels by their permanent Military Representatives (MilRep), who often are two- or three-star flag officers.

-The EUMC is under the under authority of the EU's High Representative (HR) and the Political and Security Committee (PSC).
+The EUMC is under the authority of the EU's High Representative (HR) and the Political and Security Committee (PSC).

 History

-The EUMC was formally established in December 2000 by the European Council of Nice, and is one of several defence and security-related bodies established as a result of the Helsinki Headline Goal, which was decided in December 1999.
+The EUMC was established in December 2000 by the European Council of Nice.
+It is one of several defence and security-related bodies established as a result of the Helsinki Headline Goal, which was decided in December 1999.

 Function

 The EUMC gives military advice to the EU's High Representative (HR) and Political and Security Committee (PSC).
 The EUMC also oversees the European Union Military Staff (EUMS).